albertattard/java-boot-camp/01 - Primer.md

     Hello world.
     ```

-1. Make a fat JAR
+### Make a fat JAR

+There are several ways how to create a fat JAR

-    Update the `jar` task
+1. Update the `jar` task

     ```groovy
     jar {